Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Conclusion

 \section{Conclusion}

 We have introduced a novel 3D registration paradigm, \emph{generative point cloud registration}, which effectively leverages advanced 2D generative models to augment geometry-only 3D registration.
-To this end, we developed \emph{Match-ControlNet}, a matching-specific variant of ControlNet designed to synthesize paired RGB images for both source and target point clouds.
-By integrating depth-conditioned generation from ControlNet, coupled conditional denoising, and coupled prompt guidance, these generated RGB image pairs preserve both 2D-3D geometric consistency and cross-view texture consistency, thereby facilitating high-quality 3D matching.
-Notably, our generative framework is general and can be incorporated into a variety of registration methods to improve their performance.
-Extensive experiments demonstrate the effectiveness of the proposed paradigm.
+To this end, we developed \emph{DepthMatch-ControlNet} and \textit{LiDARMatch-ControlNet}, two matching-specific variants of ControlNet designed to synthesize paired perspective-view/panoramic RGB images for both source and target point clouds.
+By integrating depth/range map-conditioned generation from ControlNet, coupled conditional denoising, and coupled prompt guidance, these generated RGB image pairs preserve both 2D-3D geometric consistency and cross-view texture consistency, thereby facilitating high-quality 3D matching.
+Notably, our generative framework is general and can be incorporated into a variety of registration methods to improve their registration performance.
+Extensive experiments on both depth camera-based/LiDAR-based 3D registration tasks demonstrate the effectiveness of the proposed framework.